Building Your Curriculum

 • Take film, documentary, and animation courses, study broadly in the humanities, and go on to an MFA in film.

-All of these scenarios—and many more—constitute degrees in Human Ecology.
+All of these scenarios—and many more—constitute degrees in human ecology.

 You’re not alone

+From your first term at COA, you’ll work closely with an academic advisor to design a coherent, self-directed program of study.
+As a first-year student, you will initially receive support from the first-year advisor, Scott Woolsey.
+As your interests evolve, you may change advisors to better align with your goals.
 Before you arrive on campus you will be paired with an academic advisor: a faculty or staff member who shares some of your interests.
 You will meet with your advisor regularly to discuss course choices, map curricular trajectories, plan your internship, and so on.
 As your interests evolve, you can switch advisors or add additional ones.
 Many students end up with an advising team.

 But advising at COA involves much more than discussions with your official advisor.
 Because we don’t have major requirements, students, faculty, and staff talk often about class choices, course sequences, graduate schools, and jobs.
 We think these questions are interesting and important.